Home » Blog » Yoga Travel » Ultimate Yoga Retreat Packing List: What to Wear (+ Outfits)

 • Make-up – you may want to bring some light make-up if you don’t feel comfortable without it, but no one will be judging you on your put-togetherness on retreat.
 And don’t forget that yoga plus hot weather will equal… sweat!
 Take the opportunity to give your skin a break and go natural

-• Curling irons, straighteners — again, just not needed (you might want to take a hairdryer tho, especially when not going to a tropical climate where your hair dries quick)
+• Curling irons, and straighteners — again, just not needed (you might want to take a hairdryer tho, especially when not going to a tropical climate where your hair dries quickly)

 • High heels and/or super tight clothing, because it’ll be hot, and you’ll probably be spending time outdoors and in nature